-Over recent years, the requirements on best execution have dramatically increased.
+Over recent years, the requirements for best execution have dramatically increased.
 In Europe, the introduction of MiFID II in 2018 brought with it stricter best execution rules.
-In the North America, regulations like Dodd-Frank introduced highly prescriptive rules around how firms need to demonstrate to their clients that they achieved the best outcome.
+In North America, regulations like Dodd-Frank introduced highly prescriptive rules around how firms need to demonstrate to their clients that they achieved the best outcome.

 Whilst the regulations in Europe and the US differ somewhat, in general, both sets of rules require firms to evidence that they are acting in their clients’ best interests on all trades.
 This involves regular analysis and reporting of a firm’s trading outcomes compared to the market.